Position Title: Simulator Maintenance Technician (II)

 - Working knowledge of Flight Simulator Maintenance and Supply procedures, electronic and mechanical theory, operating principles of digital and analog computers, and management principles and their application to training devices.

-- Ability to read and accurately troubleshoot electronic components using system drawing and schematics.
+- Ability to read and accurately troubleshoot electronic components using system drawings and schematics.

 - Thorough working knowledge of instruments and devices associated with the avionics industry.